Pipp432/midterms/README.md

 ## BST
 ### next() and hasNext()
-These 2 methods are not as striaghtforward as you might think both do not iterate to the left or right node when called but will find the next largest data.
+These 2 methods are not as striaghtforward as you might think both do not iterate to the left or right node when called but will find the next largest data.<br>
-__Tip: To get a better understanding I recommend pluging and follow the algorithm.__
+__Tip: To get a better understanding I recommend pluging and follow the algorithm.__<br>
 __Note: The same applies for hasPrevious() and previous() but find lesser.__

 ## Queues